Average Cost of a Wedding in the UK 2026

 Venue and Catering Costs

-Venue and catering costs account for the largest portion of most wedding budgets.
-If you're set on a stately home or a castle, it's not unusual for costs to start from £70 to £150 a head.
-Depending on the size of your guest list, the venue and catering can easily run into the thousands or tens of thousands of pounds pretty quickly.
-At the other end of the spectrum, an intimate, catered, garden-party wedding can cost as little as £35 a head.
+If you're set on a stately home or a luxury estate, it's not unusual for catering costs to start from £150 to £250+ a head.
+At the other end of the spectrum, an intimate, catered, garden-party wedding or food-truck setup can cost as little as £75 to £100 a head.
+Overall, the national average in 2026 sits at approximately £272 to £278 per wedding guest.

 If you like the idea of a destination wedding, you may find that getting married abroad can actually save you money!